Classical and new plumbed homology spheres bounding contractible manifolds and homology balls

-In this section, we prove our all theorems using the background in Section~\ref{ihb}.
+In this section, we prove all our theorems using the background in Section~\ref{ihb}.
 We shall start with the proof of Theorem~\ref{main}.

-\begin{proof}[Proof of Theorem~\ref{main}] Due to the combinatorial approach in \cite[Chapter 5.21]{EN85}, it can be easily check that the determinant of intersection matrix associated to the plumbing graph for $W(n)$ is $\pm 1$ according to the parity of $n$, so $\partial W(n)$ is a homology sphere for each $n \geq 1$.
+\begin{proof}[Proof of Theorem~\ref{main}] Due to the combinatorial approach in \cite[Chapter 5.21]{EN85}, it can be easily checked that the determinant of intersection matrix associated to the plumbing graph for $W(n)$ is $\pm 1$ according to the parity of $n$, so $\partial W(n)$ is a homology sphere for each $n \geq 1$.
 Also since the plumbing graph for $W(n)$ has three nodes and seven branches, it is not a Seifert fibered homology sphere, see \cite[Chapter 2.7]{EN85}.

 Here, we use the dual approach by giving integral surgeries from its plumbing graph displayed in Figure~\ref{fig:plumb2}.
 We actually show that $\partial W(n)$ is obtained by $(-1)$-surgery on a knot in $Y$ where $Y$ is $0$-surgery on the square knot.

-Its surgery diagram corresponding to the first element of its plumbing graph appears in Figure~\ref{fig:w}.
+Its surgery diagram corresponding to the case $n=1$ appears in Figure~\ref{fig:w}.
 The dark black $(-1)$-framed component gives the necessary integral surgery to $Y$ after applying blow downs several times.
 Then the general family is obtained by applying the Akbulut-Larson trick successively.
 Therefore, we finish the proof by using Lemma~\ref{integral} since the blow down operation does not change the boundary $3$-manifold.

 \end{proof}